pearl6527/hackduke2021/README.md

 The Notebook: The Python Jupyter Notebook utilized the pandas, seaborn, numpy, matplotlib, statsmodel, and scikit learn libraries throughout all of the analysis.
 All of the data was first tidied and then sorted into a dataframe that contained the specific sample that would be focused on during each analysis.
 Depending on the variables being analyzed, various models and graphs would be generated, followed by a text description of each analysis.

 ## Challenges we ran into
 One of the main challenges that we expected to run into (and ended up doing so) during this project is identifying specific variables within the data set that would convey the most impact through certain analyses.
 In order to overcome this obstacle, our team all sat down and took turns pointing out observations we found within the dataset as a whole.
-Through our conversations, we were able to identify correlations that ended up supporting our goal of finding data that shows the benefits of having mental health benefits in Technology environment.
+Through our conversations, we were able to identify correlations that ended up supporting our goal of finding data that shows the benefits of acknowledging mental health in the technology workplace environment.

 ## Accomplishments that we're proud of
 For the team members who worked on the website, their favorite accomplishment was getting the interactive d3.js graph to look proper and function properly after being translated to the website.
 Seeing the finished product of the website was another major accomplishment.